Fastdruid/ReCDTV/Connectors/CN9.md

 ### 6 SCOR - Pin 8 on A570
 This is for the Subcode or subchannel data
 Subcode sync output S0+s1
-This triggers an inturrupt when a subcode is "ready" to be read.
+This triggers an level 2 interrupt every frame.
+This is essential to the cdtv.device.
 Connected via a 74LS244 to the Controller chip

 ### 9 C16M - Pin 11 on A570